 If your fiddle leaf fig starts to slow down in its growth, it might be root-bound.
 Slowed growth for this type of plant is normal, especially during fall and winter when this plant rests after an active process of growth during summer.

-– Things You Need To Prepare When Repotting a Fiddle Leaf Fig
+What Do You Need To Prepare When Repotting a Fiddle Leaf Fig?

 Make it a habit to prepare everything you need before you start.
 Also, ensure everything below is ready when you decide to transfer your fig plant.

 - Water and a normal location where your plant can rest after the repotting process

 - Sufficient soil mixture to cover the entire container

 - Old newspaper or anything you can use to gather soil to avoid any mess

 - A clean container that has drainage holes

 - A companion you can ask for help

 How Do You Repot a Fiddle Leaf Tree One Step at a Time?